fuzzygroup/blog/_posts/2016-12-28-how-to-build-rails-views-with-markdown.md

 category: rails
 tags: ["rails", "markdown", "kramdown", "hyde"]
 ---
-So I'm starting prototyping on an all new thing and I want to be commercially successful out of the gate.
+So I'm starting prototyping on an all new thing and I it want to be commercially successful out of the gate.
 That's a bit different for me where I usually focus initially on the code.
-This means thinking, from not just day 1 but hour 1, about how the customer sees things and for me that starts with two pages on the site:
+This means thinking, from not just *day 1* but **hour 1**, about how the customer sees things and for me that starts with two pages on the site:

 * about
 * faq